rcalixte/libqt6c-examples/README.md

 ### Q4.
 Are translations supported?

 Several options are available to implement translations ranging from functions available in the main library to well-supported systems such as [GNU gettext](https://www.gnu.org/software/gettext/) to [Qt's internationalization options](https://doc.qt.io/qt-6/internationalization.html).
 Developers are free to use any of the available options or implement their own solution.

+The [lupdate](https://github.com/rcalixte/libqt6c-examples/tree/master/src/lupdate) example application demonstrates how to use the `lupdate-c` tool to generate translation files from the source code for use with Qt's translation system.
+Refer to the main library's [Tools](https://github.com/rcalixte/libqt6c#tools) section for more information.

 ### Q5.
 Do the applications built with this library support theming?